LaurieWilliamsNZ/diagram-demo/README.md

 # IAG-Themed Flowchart

-A React + TypeScript application to create, edit, and visualize dynamic process diagrams, themed with IAG's brand colors.
+A React + TypeScript application to create, edit, and visualize dynamic process diagrams, themed with IAG's brand colors. (sort of)

 ## Features